jkalleberg/DV-TrioTrain/docs/getting-started/walk-through.md

 !!! warning
     This step is specific to the Human reference genome GRCh38 as cattle-specific input files are packaged with TrioTrain. **If you are working with a new species, you will need to create this file for your reference genome.**

 We need a reference dictionary file in the same directory as the reference genome.
-This file defines the genomic co-ordinates possible with TrioTrain's region shuffling.
+This file defines the valid genomic coordinates for TrioTrain's region shuffling.
 By default, region shuffling will only use the autosomes and X chromosome.
 However, you can expand or contract the shuffling area by providing an alternative region file (`.bed`) in the [metadata file (`.csv`).](#b-metadata-file-csv)

 Run at the command line: